 At a Glance

-Mr. Arar’s lawsuit was brought in the United States District Court for the Eastern District of New York against then-Attorney General John Ashcroft, then-Deputy Attorney General Larry Thompson, then-FBI Director Robert Mueller, and several U.S. immigration officials for violating his constitutional right to due process and the Torture Victim Protection Act.
-Mr. Arar alleges that the officials violated his Fifth Amendment rights by conspiring to subject him to arbitrary detention and torture in Syria, and by blocking his access to court to ensure that he could not stop them.
+Mr. Arar’s lawsuit was brought in the United States District Court for the Eastern District of New York against Attorney General John Ashcroft, Deputy Attorney General Larry Thompson, FBI Director Robert Mueller, and several U.S. immigration officials for violating his constitutional right to due process and the Torture Victim Protection Act.
+Mr. Arar alleged that the officials violated his Fifth Amendment rights by conspiring to subject him to arbitrary detention and torture in Syria and by blocking his access to court to ensure that he could not stop them.

 The U.S. government official defendants challenged the suit, claiming that even if Mr. Arar’s allegations were true, he had no judicial remedy.
 The U.S. government also asked that the court dismiss the case, arguing it would expose “state secrets” and harm national security.
 In 2006, Judge Trager dismissed Mr. Arar’s claims, finding that “national security” and “foreign policy” considerations prevented him from holding U.S. officials liable.
 Mr. Arar appealed this decision to a three-judge panel of the Second Circuit Court of Appeals, which affirmed the dismissal 2-1 in June 2008, agreeing with the lower court that Mr. Arar’s claims would interfere with national security.